Dance Raja Dance: Soundtrack

-Release
+Release and legacy

-The film released to positive response by critics and audience and the lead star Vinod Raj was lauded for his dancing skills.
+The film was released to positive response by critics and audience and the lead star Vinod Raj was lauded for his dancing skills.

-Legacy

 The song "Dance Dance Raja Dance" from this film was included in the popular video game Grand Theft Auto: Liberty City Stories along with few other Indian songs in a radio channel Radio Del Mundo.